nrfconnect/sdk-nrf/samples/wifi/shell/README.rst

 * :ref:`nrfxlib:nrf_security`

-This sample also uses modules that can be found in the following locations in the |NCS| folder structure:
+This sample also uses modules found in the following locations in the |NCS| folder structure:

 * :file:`modules/lib/hostap`
 * :file:`modules/mbedtls`